CodyAlexander/chess-dictation-system/README.md

 * Load the FEN into an internal chess game
   * python-chess library
 * Push-to-talk, listen for dictated chess notation
-  * SpeechRecognition library using PocketSphinx
+  * SpeechRecognition library using Google Cloud Speech API
 * Execute move on screen
   * Pyautogui library